 - See clearly.
 Seniors should visit the eye doctor at least once a year to monitor vision.
 As one ages, vision naturally declines.
 Being able to see clearly is essential to preventing falls.

 - Suggest a medical ID.
 An ID such as a bracelet, necklace or shoe tag can keep your loved one safe.
 In an emergency, a MedicAlert ID will quickly communicate critical health information to a first responder, ensuring your parent gets prompt and effective care.
-If your parent is at a high risk for falling, consider a medical alert push button system with fall detection like Medical Guardian.
+If your parent is at a high risk for falling, consider a medical alert push button system with fall detection like Bay Alarm Medical.

 Fall Prevention and Safety Solutions